dashed-slug/wallets/readme.txt

 == Changelog ==

+= 5.0.6 =
+- Add: Many elements in the frontend templates now have the HTML classes `crypto-coin` and `fiat-coin` to allow differential styling of fiat and crypto coin information.
+- Fix: When full node adapter RPC settings are saved, the cached value of the adapter status is evicted, forcing an immediate refresh of the adapter status in the admin screens.
+- Fix: Already minified JQuery UI CSS is no longer re-minified.
+- Add: Several new shortcode templates and shortcodes allow for displaying "textonly" values. e.g. `[wallets_api_key template="textonly"]` displays the user's API key in a `<span>` tag that can be inserted in text paragraphs.
+- Fix: Some HTML classes that were previously doubled are now fixed, e.g. `deposit-deposit`, etc.

 = 5.0.5 =
 - Change: In confirmation/notification templates, `###USER_LOGIN###`/`###OTHER_USER_LOGIN###` is no longer described as "account nickname", since it is the `user_login` and not the `nickname`.